 Signs and Symptoms: The Stages of Hypothermia

-If you notice your dog shivering in the cold, immediately move your dog to indoors and focus on warming them slowly by rubbing their paws.
-Dogs shake when they are cold as an attempt to increase their body heat.
+If you notice your dog shivering in the cold, immediately move your dog indoors and focus on warming them slowly by rubbing their paws.
+Dogs shake when they are cold in an attempt to increase their body heat.
 Do not place them near a heater (more on this later).

-“Anytime the core body temperature drops below 99°F, a pet is at risk for hypothermia,” explains Dr. Jessica Taylor, DVM, Vice President of Veterinary Medicine at Petfolk.
-Mild hypothermia is when a dog’s body temperature drops between 37.2-31.9°C (99-89.5°F).
+“Anytime the core body temperature drops below 37°C, a pet is at risk for hypothermia,” explains Dr Jessica Taylor, DVM, vice president of Veterinary Medicine at Petfolk.
+Mild hypothermia is when a dog’s body temperature drops between 37.2-31.9°C.

-“Shivering [and] heat-seeking behaviors being the first signs”, Taylor continues.
+“Shivering [and] heat-seeking behaviours being the first signs”, Taylor continues.

 An owner might also notice that certain parts of their canine’s body feel cold to the touch.
 These parts include:

-When a dog’s body temperature is between 28-31.9°C (82.4-89.5°F), the signs and symptoms become more noticeable and severe.
+When a dog’s body temperature is between 28-31.9°C, the signs and symptoms become more noticeable and severe.
 Additional signs of hypothermia to look for include:

-Severe hypothermia occurs when the dog’s body temperature is below 28°C (82.4°F).
-At this stage, you may notice your dog experiencing:
+Severe hypothermia occurs when the dog’s body temperature is below 28°C. At this stage, you may notice your dog experiencing:

 Severe hypothermia can even lead to organ failure and death.